pockos56/IE_prediction.jl/README.md

 #### Parameters
 + data_mode
-Defines the model used for the IE prediction.
+- Defines the model used for the IE prediction.
-Possible values: "min", "mean", "max"
+- Possible values: "min", "mean", "max"
-Default value: "mean"
+- Default value: "mean"

 + FP_calculation
-++ Defines the mode in which the input data is generated.
+- Defines the mode in which the input data is generated.
-    default - Suitable for a single identifier (Expected type for identifier variable: String) batch - Suitable for multiple identifiers (Expected type for identifier variable: Vector{String}) pre-calculated - Suitable in cases when the PubChem fingerprints have been already calculated for the compounds of interest.
+- default - Suitable for a single identifier (Expected type for identifier variable: String)
+- batch - Suitable for multiple identifiers (Expected type for identifier variable: Vector{String})
+- pre-calculated - Suitable in cases when the PubChem fingerprints have been already calculated for the compounds of interest.
 This bypasses completely the calculation of fingerprints and the prediction model is applied directly.
-The *PubChem fingerprints* can be calculated with [pubchempy](https://github.com/Hamada-Noreldeen/PaDELPy) (Expected type for identifier variable: DataFrame)
+The **PubChem fingerprints** can be calculated with [padelpy](https://github.com/Hamada-Noreldeen/PaDELPy) (Expected type for identifier variable: DataFrame)
-Possible values: "default", "batch", "pre-calculated" Default value: "default"
+- Possible values: "default", "batch", "pre-calculated"
+- Default value: "default"

 + identifier_type
-Defines which type of identifier is provided.
+- Defines which type of identifier is provided.
 The function automatically detects the type of fingerprint by default, but there might be cases when manual selection is useful.
-It doesn't affect the process when in pre-calculated fingerprints.
+- It doesn't affect the process when in pre-calculated fingerprints.
-Possible values: "auto", "SMILES", "INCHIKEY"
+- Possible values: "auto", "SMILES", "INCHIKEY"
-Default value: "auto"
+- Default value: "auto"